serhan-yilmaz/PrinciplesGuide/README.md

   - *All or nothing thinking*: Dealing in extremes, either absolutely good or bad.
     - Example: I was only able to get third place in the race.
 I am a failure.
 	- Another example: I was on a diet, but ate chips after dinner.
 I fucked up.
 I've ruined my diet now.
 I am a complete failure.
-	- However, in reality, magnitudes matter.
+	- In reality, magnitudes matter.
 There is an in-between.
 - Do not [jump to conclusions](https://en.wikipedia.org/wiki/Jumping_to_conclusions).
 Realize that you can't know or predict everything.
   - Acknowledge that uncertainty is everywhere in life.
 Avoid absolute judgements.
   - *Mind reading*: Assuming what someone must be thinking or feeling, beyond reason.
 Avoid making big conclusions based on minor behaviors.
 Behaviors only go so far in understanding thoughts and intentions.
     - Example: I know you don’t like me.
 How so?
 You didn't invite me to lunch.
   - *Fortune-telling*: Predicting outcomes in absolute terms.
     - Example: A depressed person believing they will never improve and nothing will ever be resolved for their whole life.
-	- Another example: I am not studying to the exam.
+	- Another example: I won't study to the exam.
 I am going to fail anyway.
   - *Labeling*: Overly-reductive description of other people's characteristics.
     - Example: He didn't call me.
 He must be a narcissist!
 - Be mindful of behaviors that turn into [self-fulfilling prophecies](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy).